-Your strategy: Have your rings appraised to establish their value.
+Chances are you spent a lot of time and money picking out rings you’ll love and wear every day.
+But according to the Federal Bureau of Investigation, roughly 1.5 million burglaries occur annually in the United States—that’s more than 4,100 per day.
+It’s important to make sure you have the right insurance to cover your rings if they’re lost or stolen.Your strategy: Have your rings appraised to establish their value.
 Keep your store receipts and take a picture of the rings.
-Having pictures and documentation helps speed up the claims process if you have to file a claim.
-Also, keep your rings in a safe deposit box when you’re not wearing them.
+Having pictures and documentation helps speed up the claims process if you ever have to file a claim.
+Also, keep your rings in a safety deposit box when you’re not wearing them.

-Baby, can you drive my car?
+- Baby, can you drive my car?

 Once you’re married, your spouse generally will be covered on your auto insurance policy and vice versa.
 This could mean opportunities for savings.

 Your strategy: Consider what new pieces will be added to your abode.
-If you purchase —or receive as a gift—new furniture, art pieces or any other new belongings, it’s a good idea to make sure those items are covered in case of theft, fire, or natural disaster.
+If you purchase —or receive as a gift—new furniture, art pieces or any other new belongings, it’s a good idea to make sure those items are covered in case of theft, fire or natural disaster.

-What do you need to do before plunging into a remodeling project?
+- What do you need to do before plunging into a remodeling project?

-Even if you’re not purchasing a new home, two people in a house means you need more space, so you may be adding on to your existing home.
+Two or more people in a house means you need more space, so you may be adding on to your existing home.
 This can mean workers doing potentially dangerous jobs in the home.

 Your strategy: When you hire a contractor, request a certificate of insurance to confirm their liability and workers’ compensation coverages.
 Review the certificate and your homeowners policy.

-Have you thought about life after you say “I do?”
+- Have you thought about life after you say “I do?”

-Your strategy: Make sure your spouse is protected if one income is lost.
-Universal life insurance provides insurance for your entire life and builds a cash value.
+When you get married, you may become part of a dual-income household.
+When this happens, you plan your future based on a new budget created by two incomes, which brings increased financial responsibility.
+Should something happen, surviving family members could struggle without the right level of protection.Your strategy: Make sure your spouse is protected if one income is lost.
+Universal life insurance** provides insurance for your entire life and builds a cash value.
 Term life insurance provides affordable coverage for a set number of years.
-Some websites, including erieinsurance.com, offer online calculators to help you determine how much insurance you need.
-As you begin to build a nest egg, you have more assets to protect.
+Some websites, including erieinsurance.com, offer an online life insurance calculator to help you determine how much insurance you may need.
+Also, as you begin to build a nest egg, you have more assets to protect.
 A personal umbrella policy provides extra protection for you and your family against lawsuits arising from personal injury or property damage claims.